 Kun Zhang

-I am an associate professor in the philosophy department and an affiliate faculty member in the machine learning department at Carnegie Mellon University.
-My research interests lie in machine learning and artificial intelligence, especially in causal discovery and causality-based learning.
-I develop methods for automated causal discovery from various kinds of data, investigate learning problems including transfer learning, concept learning, and deep learning from a causal view, and study philosophical foundations of causation and various machine learning tasks.
-Recently I have been focusing on causal representation learning.
+I develop methods for automated causal discovery and causal representation learning from various kinds of data, investigate learning problems including transfer learning, concept learning, and generative AI from a causal view, and study philosophical foundations of causation and various machine learning tasks.
 On the application side, I am interested in neuroscience, computer vision, computational finance, and climate analysis.

 I work in the Causal Learning and Reasoning (CLeaR) research group, together with Clark Glymour, Peter Spirtes, Joseph Ramsey, and our students, postdocs, and visitors.
-During my leave from CMU, I also work in the Center for Integrative AI (CIAI) at MBZUAI.
+I also work in the causality group and the Center for Integrative AI (CIAI) at MBZUAI.
+I am lucky to have the opportunity to work with all of them.

 See the Research page for a summary of some of our recent work on causal discovery and machine learning (especially transfer learning).